How to get the best auto insurance in New Hampshire

 All car insurance policies in New Hampshire are required to include uninsured motorist coverage.
 This might seem strange, imposing minimums on a state where car insurance isn’t required, but the aim is to make sure you’re covered even if an uninsured driver doesn’t have their own policy or the cash to pay for all damages and injuries.

-Can I get temporary insurance in this state?
+Can I get temporary insurance in New Hampshire?

 Yes, you can.
 You might need temporary insurance coverage for a short period for a borrowed car or rental car.
 And while it’s perfectly legal to purchase short-term car insurance for less than six months, most insurance companies won’t offer this option.
 Call your insurance provider or contact an online provider to find out your options.
 You may want to look for a policy that lets you cancel for no or low fees and transfer to a more long-term option when you’re ready.